ColonelThirtyTwo/LuaJIT-GLFW/readme.md

 To build the bindings, you need to have a C preprocessor (only GCC is supported at the moment), headers for OpenGL and GLFW 3, and Lua (or Python3) , though the resulting file should be cross-platform compatible.

-To build with GCC, just run `build.sh` or build.bat in the repository directory.
-This will create a `glfw.lua` file, which is the only file you need to install.
+To build with GCC, just run `build.sh` or `build.bat` in the repository directory.
+This will create a `glfw.lua` and a `gl.lua` files. you need to install.

 Usage